View all web browser and mobile devices available in our cloud-based test lab.

 And users now have the option to reduce bright colors, which is an accessibility feature to adjust screen brightness on top of standard brightness controls.

-Android 12 will introduce a transcoding layer which allows more apps to take advantage of video compression, regardless of HEVC support.
+Android 12 will introduce a transcoding layer that allows more apps to take advantage of video compression, regardless of HEVC support.

 Media takes up more real estate in Android 12.
 Users now get a larger media player with bigger graphics.
 Users can also determine which apps appear in the media player in their settings.